not-only-yours/videoAndChatApp/README.md

 - Make video call
 - Write message to room
 - Connect to video call
--We plan to create features: interesting video masks / stickers for chat
+- We plan to create features: interesting video masks / stickers for chat

 ## Tech